Candidates for the North Central Branch Election

 Contact firstname.lastname@example.org with any questions.

-Dr. Rob Morrison is currently a Research Entomologist for the USDA-ARS Center for Grain and Animal Health Research in Manhattan, KS, where his current research program involves elucidating the chemical ecology, behavioral ecology, and IPM of stored product insects with the goal of more sustainable management programs.
+Dr. Rob Morrison is currently a Research Entomologist for the USDA-ARS Center for Grain and Animal Health Research in Manhattan, KS, where his current research program involves elucidating the chemical ecology, behavioral ecology, and improving IPM of stored product insects.
 He graduated with his B.A. in biology from Kalamazoo College in 2006.
-Afterwards, he received his M.S. in ecology, evolution, and systematics from the University of Munich in Germany.
+Afterwards, he received his M.S. in ecology and evolution from the University of Munich in Germany.
 In 2014, Rob received his Ph.D. from the Department of Entomology at Michigan State University.
-His doctoral work primarily focused on developing an integrated pest management program for the asparagus miner.
+His doctoral work focused on developing an IPM program for the asparagus miner.
 From 2014–2016, Rob was a post-doctoral researcher at the USDA-ARS Appalachian Fruit Research Station where he investigated the chemical ecology, biological control, and IPM of the invasive brown marmorated stink bug, including attract-and-kill.
-Rob has been highly active in ESA for the past eight years, and has served on 20+ committees for ESA at the branch, section, and national level.
-He has organized 30+ symposia at ESA meetings, regularly acted as judge for graduate paper competitions, has also judged the EB-ESA Linnaean Games Competition, and frequently publishes in ESA journals.
-Rob served as the 2017–2018 Chair of ESA’s Early Career Professionals Committee, and is committed to including the voices of all members in ESA’s decision-making process, including underrepresented groups, and ECPs.
-He is excited for the opportunity to help make the NCB as forward-looking and inclusive as possible.
+Rob has been highly active in ESA for the past nine years, and has served on 25+ committees for ESA at the branch, section, and national level.
+He has organized 30+ symposia at ESA meetings, regularly acts as a judge for student competitions, and serves as a Subject Editor for Behavior in Environmental Entomology.
+Rob served as the 2017–2018 Chair of ESA’s Early Career Professionals Committee, and is currently the NCB Co-Chair of the Local Arrangements Committee for the 2020 NCB Meeting.
+He is committed to lifting up the voices of all members in ESA’s decision-making process, including underrepresented groups, and ECPs.
+He is excited for the opportunity to help make NCB as forward-looking and inclusive as possible.